CiscoDevNet/vo-id/README.md

 -----

 ## Perform Speaker Recognition
-Speaker Recognition works very similarly to Speaker Diarization, with the difference that each voice segment get assigned the name of the person the system think it's speaking. <br>
+Speaker Recognition works very similarly to Speaker Diarization, with the difference that each voice segment gets assigned the name of the person the system thinks it's speaking. <br>
 In order to do so we need to provide ``Enrollment file``, meaning audio files with examples of the voice of the speakers present in the audio we are diarizing.

 ```python